vinay0410/Pizza/README.md

 Url: http://ec2-13-127-65-239.ap-south-1.compute.amazonaws.com

-**Note**: _This system uses Google Maps API, to provide better user experience while Ordering and furthermore to track after Order has been place.
+**Note**: _This system uses Google Maps API, to provide better user experience while Ordering and furthermore to track after Order has been placed.
 So, ensure that Javascript is enabled._

 #### Login Credentials